Jannat150/Ecommerce-Follow-Along/README.md

 - Understand how to secure storage of user data in the database as well as implement best practices.
 - Supplement the README.md with details of the work completed in Milestone 6.

+Here’s the simplified README with just the Overview, Key Features, and Learning Outcomes:.

+---

+# Milestone 7: User Login Authentication

+### Overview

+In Milestone 7, I again lay emphasis on the development of a secure backend login endpoint.
+The main goal is to verify the users' credentials by comparing the entered password of the user with the password of the database which is encrypted.
+I’ll also use a hashing algorithm like bcrypt to securely hash passwords, ensuring user data protection, privacy, and compliance with security standards.

+### Key Features

+- User Login Endpoint: This document outlines how to implement a RESTful authentication endpoint securing the user experience by verifying the credentials of the users (email/username  password).
+- Password Hashing: Implement bcrypt to hash the user's password and compares the hash to the hashed password in the database.
+- Error Handling: If the user is not found or passwords are not matched with correct error message.
+- Secure Data Protection: Security is improved even in the event of a database leak by never storing passwords in clear text.

+### Learning Outcomes 🎯

+By the end of this milestone, you will:
+- Know how to verify user credentials during the login flow.
+- Obtain an idea of how to securely hash passwords to verify authentication.
+- One of the outcomes gets training in implementing password security storage with hashing algorithms such as bcrypt.
+- Acknowledge the need for data protection and privacy in user authentication systems.